..

 A typical defended traffic offence proceeds as follows:

-• Charge and summons is issued and served.
+• Charge and summons is issued and served on you.
 See a lawyer.

-• On the mention date, the case is adjourned to a further mention.
+• On the mention date, the case is often adjourned to a further mention.

-• At contested hearing, prosecution witnesses attend court and the prosecution try to prove the offence.
+• At a contested hearing, prosecution witnesses attend court and the prosecutor tries to prove the offence.
 You and your lawyer attend court.
 Judgment will be given the same day or sometimes the court adjourns to consider its decision.

 In most traffic offences a court case is commenced by the police preparing a document called a charge and summons.
-This is a written document that is signed by the court and/or the police and then served on the defendant.
+This is a written document that is signed by the court and/or the police and then served on the accused.
 A charge is a court document which alleges an offence against you.
 A summons is a court document that invites or requires you to come to court on a particular date to answer a charge.
-These are contained in the one form called a "Charge and Summons".
+These are contained in the one document called a "Charge and Summons".
+The informant has 12 months from the date of a traffic offence to commence court proceedings by filing a charge at court, although for camera offences it is 12 months from the date of the latest nomination statement.
+Provided charges are filed at court within time, the police can serve the charge and summons outside the 12 month period.
 There are numerous technical requirements with respect to the filing, issuing and service of charges and summonses.
 Failure to comply with any of these technical requirements may give rise to defences.
-The charge and summons can be served on a defendant by sending it by post to the defendant's address, or by delivering it to the defendant, usually at the defendant's place of residence.
-The charge and summons will state on it a date when the case is listed before the court.
-This is called a mention date.
+The charge and summons can be served by posting it to the accused's address, or by delivering it to the accused personally, usually at the accused's place of residence, or leaving it for the accused with a person who appears to be over the age of 16 and who resides with the accused.
+The charge and summons will state on it a time and date when the case is first listed before the court.
+This is called a return date.

 First Mention Date

-(b) adjourn the mention to a contest mention in approximately 4 to 12 weeks time,
+(b) adjourn the mention to a summary case conference in approximately 2 to 6 weeks time.

-You need to attend court in person on a mention date only if you are pleading guilty or if you are on bail.
-If you have a summons to attend court, then you are probably not on bail.
 No contested hearing can ever take place on a mention day.
 No police witnesses will be at court on a mention day, and in most cases you will not be there either.
 The written instructions that are given to defendants with the charge and summons do not explain this properly.
-After the first mention date, the court will send you a notice stating when the case has been adjourned to.
+After the first mention date, the court will send you a notice stating what date your case has been adjourned to.
+There is no limit to the number of adjournments a court case can have.

 Further Mention Date